mini-M-py/Note/Note/os/system_calls.md

 |Communication|pipe(), shmget(), mmap()|
 |Protection| chmod(), umask(), chown()|

-A system call looks like the typical function calls on C programming language.
+A system call resembles typical function calls in the C programming language.
-The fact it is a function call but hidden inside that is famous trap instructions.
-When we call any system calls like open() we are calling C library function which agree upon calling convention with kernel.\
+The fact that it is a function call, but hidden inside that are famous trap instructions.
+When we call any system calls like open(), we are calling a  C library function that agrees upon a calling convention with the kernel.\
-Of course it is not allowed to user mode processes directly jumped to the address of the system calls and execute it like other function call.
+Of course, it is not allowed for user-mode processes to jump to the address of the system calls directly and execute them like other function calls.
-There is something call trap which is invoke the CPU to go into kernel mode.
+There is something called a trap which is invoke the CPU to go into kernel mode.
-*Hey go to the kernel mode and handle this.* The user code only responsible to put syscall number to the desire register or stack.
-Then system examine the number and look up to the trap table and jump to the corresponding address to handle system calls
+*Hey, go to the kernel mode and handle this.* The user code is only responsible for putting the syscall number into the desired register or stack.
+Then the system examines the number and looks up to the trap table and jumps to the corresponding address to handle system calls

-> **Trap Table**: The system keeps table in memory at the boot time which has the address of different instruction and jumps to those address when different interrupts and traps happen.
-In short it stores address of actual code of syscall that user code invoked.
+> **Trap Table**: The system keeps a table in memory at boot time, which has the addresses of different instructions and jumps to those addresses when different interrupts and traps happen.
+In short, it stores the address of the actual code of the syscall that the user code invoked.

 ### System Programs
 **System Programs** are different from **system calls**.
 They provide an environment where programs can be developed and executed.
-In the simple term, they provide bridge between the user interface and system calls.
-For example, compiler, shell, web server, networking system etc. They mostly have low runtime overhead.
-Some part of programs may be directly written in assembly language.
+In simple terms, they provide a bridge between the user interface and system calls.
+For example, a compiler, a shell, a web server, a networking system, etc. They mostly have low runtime overhead.
+Some parts of programs may be directly written in assembly language.
 The user view of the system is actually defined by system programs and not system calls.
 The system programs are used to program the operating system software.